ibm-messaging/mq-golang/README.md

 14 Dec 2016
 * Minor updates to this README for formatting
-* Removed the pointless xxx_CURRENT_LENGTH definitions from cmqc
+* Removed xxx_CURRENT_LENGTH definitions from cmqc

+10 Jan 2017
+* Added support for the MQCD structure to allow programmable client connectivity, without requiring a CCDT.
+See the clienttest program for an example of using it.
+* Moved sample programs into subdirectory

 ## Health Warning